To support youth with disabilities in an actual college experience that will inspire and prepare them for ongoing postsecondary opportunities.

 For more information on Project College, call (858) 278-5420 x 131 or email firstname.lastname@example.org.

-Your dollars make a huge difference in the lives of people with Cerebral Palsy.
+Your dollars make a huge difference in the lives of people with Cerebral Palsy and other disabilities.

-To our thrift stores, located in Pacific Beach, City Heights and Chula Vista.
+to our thrift stores in Pacific Beach, City Heights and Chula Vista.

 Our success depends on the skills, talents, time and energy of our many volunteers.